 HuGo started its journey across the US.
 Its mission: to find all things Hungarian in the US.

 The new app launched by the Hungary Foundation aims to gather anything and everything in the US with Hungarian ties.
 HuGo, which already features hundreds of points of interest from historic sites to restaurants and services to community spots is a new platform for Hungarians, Americans, and Hungarian Americans alike.
-HuGo now available on iOS in the App Store offers to fill a unique niche by providing a platform for anyone interested in all things Hungarian in the US.
+HuGo now available on iOS in the App Store and offers to fill a unique niche by providing a platform for anyone interested in all things Hungarian in the US.

 “Though it may only be known to few, a Hungarian Hussar named Mihály Kováts played a significant role in establishing the American cavalry in the South during the American Revolution.
 He gave the ultimate sacrifice and died in Charleston, South Carolina for the cause of freedom.
 He symbolizes the important role that Hungarians played in US history from its very beginnings, and this is why we chose the hussar character for the app” – said Anna Smith Lacey, Executive Director of the Hungary Foundation, the creator of the app.

 The app’s concept was developed by the Washington DC-based Hungary Foundation, with the active involvement of Hungarian American organizations and American users interested in Hungary.

 “We Hungarians have been contributing to the development of America for centuries, there is barely a place within the USA without a Hungarian footprint.
 That’s a story we would like to tell in a practical way through the app.” – said Anna Smith Lacey, head of the foundation.